KPLC Bill Calculator

 Why does the same KES 1,000 buy different tokens each month?

-The Fuel Cost Charge (FCC) and FERFA vary monthly with fuel prices and the shilling.
-In September 2025 FCC was 360 cents/kWh and FERFA was 80.67 cents/kWh.
-When these spike, your KES 1,000 buys fewer units.
-The base tariff is fixed for 12 months; only the pass-through levies move.
+The Fuel Cost Charge (FCC) and the forex adjustment (FERFA) vary monthly with global fuel prices and the shilling.
+For July 2026 meter readings the FCC is KES 3.20/kWh and FERFA jumped to KES 1.4841/kWh (nearly double June, on sector forex losses); when these rise, your KES 1,000 buys fewer units.
+The base energy tariff is fixed, only the pass-through charges move month to month.

 What is the difference between prepaid and postpaid?